Search

 We are not failures, we do not exhibit character flaws, we are not weak – it is nothing to do with will power – it’s a brain disease not a substance issue.
 Little by slow and with time, like any other chronic condition, we can learn to mange our disease.
 Failure only comes from not meeting self-imposed goals within a specific period and there are no deadlines here.
 This is your recovery journey, and it starts with personalised diagnosis.

 We warmly invite you to grab a coffee and book a 15-minute Discovery Call to take place on zoom.
 It’s a chance for me to find out a little more about your story and to answer any questions you may have about diagnosis.
-We make a nominal charge of £15 for the call and will discount this from the purchase price of SUGAR® Evaluation Recovery, should you choose to proceed.
+The Dicovery Call is Free and your oppertunity to share your goals and any concerns you may have.
+At the end of your Discovery Call we will recommend your next steps concerning the most appropriate treatment for your specific circumstance, should you choose to proceed – SUGAR Addiction Evaluation & Recovery

 Click link to Book your Discovery Call